Sam-Metz/Coursera_Case_Study/README.md

     * Formatted the KPI to a percentage (if applicable)
 * Below is the final product after the report is published to the department.
 Agents and supervisors can now go to the report, navigate to a month over month or month to date tab, select a name using the slicer, and use the button navigator to select a KPI.
 This will show them a trend over time based on their selections:
 * ![Finished_Product](Assets/Finished_Trend_KPI_Tracker.png)
+## Updating the Model
+* Each time a new sales tracker is released, I update the month to date data.
+Each time an end of month sales tracker is released, I update the month over month data.
+I make these updates with the following steps:
+    * Make sure the new tracker's columns match my data in the Power BI model
+    * Add the newly cleaned tracker to Power BI using get data
+    * Name the new tracker
+    * Append the query adding the new tracker
+    * Save and publish

 # Coursera_Case_Study
 I analyze the data of Fitbit users to derive marketing insights for my stakeholders.
 This is a case study for my Google Data Analytics Certificate.
 To complete this task, I used the 6 step data analyses process outlined in the course: ask, prepare, process, analyze, share, act.